db-ui/core/source/_patterns/02-components/dropdown/dropdown~individual-icon.md

 ## Individual icon

-By defining an `[data-icon]` on the surrounding `details` HTML tag, you could overwrite the included standard icon for the button to open the overflow menu.
+By defining an `[data-icon]` on the included `summary` HTML tag, you could overwrite the included standard icon for the button to open the overflow menu.